-What is the UNICEF Canada Halloween Walk-a-thon?
+What is The UNICEF Canada Halloween Walk-a-thon?

 UNICEF Canada fully supports public health recommendations and safety measures that are in place to protect children and their families from COVID-19.

-When is the walk-a-thon taking place?
+When is the Walk-a-thon Taking Place?

+We are asking families to fundraise throughout the Halloween season and do their celebratory Halloween walk on October 31st while they trick-or-treat or in any way that makes them feel comfortable.
 Whatever Halloween looks like this year because of the pandemic, you can still walk safely and independently throughout your own neighbourhood, spreading some joy in your community.

 - Choose a fundraising goal and see what life-changing impact your fundraiser will make possible for kids across the globe.